-If that is the case for your family, simply wash and peel potatoes and your carrots and cook along with the rest of the soup for a different twist on a classic.
+If that is the case for your family, simply wash and peel potatoes and your carrots and cook with the rest of the soup for a different twist on a classic.

-Can I Make This Crockpot Chicken Noodle Soup with Penne?
+Can I Make This Soup with Penne?

-This gives the recipe a bit more texture and bulk.
+This substitution gives the recipe a bit more texture and bulk.
 You can definitely use penne or any other pasta you prefer to make this chicken soup recipe.

-Next, you will place the chicken breasts into your Crock-Pot and season with salt and pepper on all sides.
+Next, you will place chicken breasts into your Crock-Pot and season with salt and pepper on all sides.
 Top the chicken with onion, carrots, celery, garlic, and remaining spices and herbs.

-Tip: Costo’s Kirkland brand chicken stock is good to have on hand for all recipes that call for broth.
-It doesn’t have any additives and tastes delicious.
+PRO TIP: Costo's Kirkland brand chicken stock is good to have on hand for all recipes that call for broth.
+It doesn't have any additives and tastes delicious.